aurelienbottazini/aurelienbottazini.github.io/_posts/2016-09-19-javascript-merge-and-assign.md

 </code>
 </pre>

-Since the copy was recursive, `foo` was not replaced completely but instead the `foo` array first element was replaced by the one from Obj2 `foo`.
+Since the copy was recursive, `foo` was not replaced but instead the `foo` array first element replaces the one from Obj2 `foo`.

 It can be good or bad.
 Maybe you wanted to add 4 to the end of the array?
 Of course I could replace it with an Object instead and that will work